MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-block-items.md

 > [!NOTE]
 > Blocked items can be returned.
 This means that none of the above settings apply when the item is used on return orders and credit memos.

+When you use the **Copy Document** function to create new documents based on existing documents, you are notified if any items on the source document lines are blocked.
+The blocked document lines are excluded from the new document, and a notification shows an overview of all document lines that are blocked in the source document.

 ## <a name="to-block-an-item-from-being-entered-on-sales-lines"></a>To block an item from being entered on sales lines